CPEN321APKGenerators/CPEN321Project/documentation/M3_Requirements_and_Design.md

                 5. The media is uploaded
             - **Failure scenario(s)**:
                 - 4a.
 User selects an unsupported file format
                     - 3a1.
-An error message is displayed: "Unsupported file format: Please select a following file format"
+An error message is displayed: "Unsupported file format: Please select a following file format: JPG, PNG, JPEG"
                     - 3a2.
 The user is prompted to try again with a valid file format
                 - 4b.
 The device doesn't have enough storage
                     - 3b1.
 The user clicks on to capture a new media